CassandraB670/holbertonschool-low_level_programming/recursion/README.md

 		If n does not have a natural square root, the function should return -1
 	FYI: The standard library provides a different function: sqrt.
 Run man sqrt to learn more.

+Task 6 - file 6-is_prime_number.c

+	Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

+		Prototype: int is_prime_number(int n);